 Career Paths and Salaries

-MPH@GW graduates have pursued careers as program evaluators and principal investigators for public health programs and organizations.
+Careers for professionals in this area of public health include program evaluators and principal investigators for public health programs and organizations.
 Additional careers in public health planning include:

 Graph illustrates the May 2015 median annual wages for occupations, according to the Bureau of Labor Statistics.
 Salaries are included for grant writer ($61,240), training and development manager ($105,830), research analyst ($79,200), senior policy analyst ($93,000), health educator ($61,610) and health service manager ($94,500)